Stone Brookis committed to

 In 2006 a community meeting was held in Grimshaw Alberta to address the needs of our increasing senior’s population in the region.
 In attendance were representatives from the Village of Berwyn, Town of Grimshaw, MD of Peace No. 135, then Peace Country Health, Integrated Life Care, and the Grimshaw/Berwyn & District Community Health Centre, as well as many interested community members.

 The outcome of the meeting indicated that there was a need for a supportive living facility in the region and a committee was formed to further look at the needs of the area.
-The committee was comprised of individuals from the Town of Grimshaw, CARE (formerly Accredited Supportive Living Services), Lac Cardinal Regional Economic Development, Senior’s Representation, and Health Counsel Representation.
+The committee was comprised of individuals from the Town of Grimshaw, Care, Lac Cardinal Regional Economic Development, Senior’s Representation, and Health Counsel Representation.
 Over the course of six months, the committee visited other facilities, met several times with a representative from the then Peace Health Region, and compiled and studied all available documentation.

 Many decisions were made, meetings attended, tours given, information provided, it was an exciting time.

 Our doors opened March 2014.
 The outcome has a warm and comfortable ambiance.
 Each space is bright with lots of natural light and colours to help you feel relaxed and ‘at home’.